bonitasoft/bonita-doc/md/sap-jco-3.md

 2. Click _**Open**_ to import the .jar file contents
 3. Click _**OK**_ to reboot the machine and save the configuration.
 4. When the connector window is displayed, the import .jar file button will have disappeared.
 This is replaced by **disabled** button.
 A .jar file cannot be imported twice.
 5. Fill in all the connection fields with the correct settings.
-Note that the SAP JCo 3 connector supports a single destination for all connector instances in Bonita BPM Engine.
+Note that the SAP JCo 3 connector supports a single destination for all connector instances in Bonita Engine.
 6. Once all the fields are filled, test the connection by clicking on the _**test **_button.
 7. In the function definition window, only the function name is required.
 8. Click on the arrow at the end of the field to display a dropdown list of functions.